Nefyn: Parish church and origin of the name Nefyn

 The foundations of the old St Mary's parish church date from the 6th century, although the present building was erected in 1827.
 It would have been an important staging post for pilgrimages to Ynys Enlli (Bardsey Island).
 The old church is no longer a place of worship but houses a museum dedicated to the maritime history of Nefyn.
 Since 2013, archaeologists have been investigating the area under the church and have uncovered a 13th–14th century brooch and the remains of a lady buried sometime between 1180 and 1250 in an older form of entombment called a cist grave.

 The place name is of uncertain origin.
-It is recorded as Newin in 1291, and as Nefyn in 1291.
+It is recorded as Newin in 1254, and as Nefyn in 1291.
 It may represent a personal name.
+The official spelling of the name was changed from Nevin to Nefyn in 1955.

 The Romans recorded a tribe occupying the peninsula called the 'Gangani', who are also recorded as a tribe in Ireland.